bhatti/PlexServices/README.md

 - PlexServices also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.

+- PlexServices allows you to import existing JavaWS

 - PlexServices allows you to specify the services you want to deploy or allows support to automatically deplooy all services that implement ServiceConfig annotation.